 Brandon is a 2017 Purdue University graduate who majored in communications.
 He currently is a Draftsman and Site Superintendent at Boyer Construction.
 His favorite all-time Bear is William “The Fridge” Perry and his favorite moment was Devin Hester’s Super Bowl return that happened to be on his birthday.

 You can follow him on Twitter here: @BHAZ1ETT

 He started watching the Bears because of his uncle, who took him to his first Bears game against the Saints in 2007.
 The Bears won (of course) and ever since that day he’s been a die-hard Bears fan.
-Even though he has been a fan a decade, Nick is all about Da Monsters of the Midway and that is evident by the enthusiasm he brings to show.
+Even though he has been a fan only a decade, Nicholas is all about Da Monsters of the Midway and that is evident by the enthusiasm he brings to the show.

 Just like Brandon, his favorite Bears moment was when Devin Hester returned the opening kickoff of the Super Bowl for a touchdown.
 It was a surreal moment and one he will (like many of us) will never forget.

 Follow him on Twitter: @NicholasMoreano